November 24th…“WHEN DID YOU FIRST EXPERIENCE THE DEATH OF A LOVED ONE IN YOUR FAMILY?”

 His yellow ’49 Ford banked easily off the gravel road and into the south driveway of our farm there near Kiester, Minnesota.
 In the sultry afternoon sunshine of Summer, I could see lazy swirls of gravel dust behind the car.
 They were rising in curlycews that seemed to trumpet a quiet fanfare in the arrival of our patriarchal Grandfather Edwin A. Noorlun.
 As he rolled the Ford into the driveway, with a foot to the clutch, Grandpa Ed slipped the manual column shift down into second gear so he could climb the small knoll that bent to the right and saw him bring that quaint Ford to a stop by our back porch door.

 Bedecked in his customary farmer’s bib-overalls, Grandpa Ed slowly emerged from that gentle chariot of his and gave a stretch to his lanky frame.
-Being born in the State of Wisconsin, in 1888, Edwin was the first generation of Noorluns to be born here in America.
+Being born in the State of Iowa, in 1888, Edwin was the first generation of Noorluns to be born here in America.
 Edwin’s father, Arne Noorlun, had immigrated from Norway to America in the mid 1800’s sometime.
 Along with Grandfather Ed being our first generation born here, 1888 also brought some other “firsts” to the world.
 The Eastman Kodak camera company was founded that year.
 Another “first” for that year was the inception of the National Geographic Society along with the magazine by the same name.
 Being so young, at the time, I had no knowledge of my grandfather’s early years of growing up in Wisconsin and eventually farming in northern Minnesota.
 What I DID have knowledge of, though, is that I perceived my paternal grandfather to be a quiet man with gentle mannerisms to match.

 Even as a young boy, it was easy for me to discern the great adoration that our daddy, Russell, had for his father, Edwin.
 You see, Russell was the only one of the five Noorlun boys who decided to follow his father’s footsteps into farming.
 I sensed that that common bond between father and son garnered a very close camaraderie between Grandpa and Dad.
 In the late afternoon sun, you could often see their silhouetted bib-overall frames as they’d saunter, side by side towards our orchard discussing matters of agriculture or livestock care.